WianS02/WianS02/README.md

 - 👋 Hi, I’m @WianS02
 - 👀 I’m interested in Front End Development
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I’m currently learning HTML, CSS & JAVASCRIPT
 - 💞️ I’m looking to collaborate on beginner projects related to what I'm learning.
 - 📈 I'm always eager to learn new things.
 - ⬇️How to reach me? - Email: wian.schutte@outlook.com